takagi/parallel-povray/README.markdown

 When rendering results of time varying computer simulation, it is nice to compute the images parallely because there are so many scene files for each time steps.

 Parallel-povray script is designed to suit the purpose.
 It invokes several povray commands parallelly (by process).
-You can specify how many processes to use.
+You can specify how many processes to run.

 ## Usage

     parallel-povray -nN [--confirm] [option...] file...

-      -nN         How many processes to use.
+      -nN         How many processes to run.
 N is an integer number. (eg. 2) --confirm   Show interpreted arguments and povray commands that parallel-povray publishes without running them.
+      files       Povray scene files.
+Arguments that end with string ".pov" .
+                    (eg. *.pov)
-      files       Arguments that end with string ".pov" . (eg. *.pov) options     Any other arguments which will be passed to povray unchanged.
+      options     Any other arguments which will be passed to povray unchanged.
                     (eg. -D +W1920 +H1440)

 ## Installation

-   * Install povray (http://www.povray.org/) if not installed yet.
+   * Install povray (http://www.povray.org/) if not yet.
-   * Please put parallel-povray.pl any place you want.
+   * Please put parallel-povray.pl in any place you want and run it.
-   * Parallel-povray assumes that the environment variable to run povray without specifing its place is set.
-To confirm this, "which povray" on terminal.
+   * Parallel-povray assumes that an environment variable to run povray without specifing its place is set.
+To confirm this, try "which povray" on terminal.

 ## Example

+    $ cd parallel-povray
     $ which povray
     /path/to/povray
-    $ cd parallel-povray
     $ ls
     README.markdown         result00000000.pov      result00000002.pov
     parallel-povray.pl      result00000001.pov      result00000003.pov